Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 To find video and input drivers, run:

-After selecting drivers for your hardware, install xorg with:
+After selecting drivers for your hardware, install xorg meta-package

 Replace [DRIVERS] with the ones matching your system.